aadler3/PUMA/README.md

-# PUMA Analysis
+# PUMA Study Analysis

-This repository contains code for analyzing data from the PUMA (Point-of-care Urine Monitoring of Adherence) study.
+This repository contains code for analyzing data from the PUMA (Point-of-care Urine Monitoring of Adherence) study, which evaluates the impact of point-of-care urine tenofovir assays on PrEP adherence.

 ## Project Structure

-The project has been organized into modular R files for better maintainability and readability:

-1. **Puma Analyses.Rmd**: The main analysis file that imports functions from the supporting files and presents the results.

-2. **utils.R**: Utility functions including package loading, data path management, and common helper functions.

-3. **data_processing.R**: Functions for data processing, variable creation, and dataset preparation.

-4. **models.R**: Statistical modeling functions for GEE models, ROC analysis, and model selection.

-5. **visualizations.R**: Functions for creating plots and visualizations.

-6. **tables.R**: Functions for generating descriptive tables and summaries.

-## Getting Started

-To run the analysis:

-1. Open `Puma Analyses.Rmd` in RStudio
-2. Make sure all required packages are installed
-3. Ensure the data file is in the correct location
-4. Knit the document to produce the analysis report

-## Required Packages

-The analysis requires the following R packages:
-- dplyr
-- flextable
-- ggplot2
-- collapse
-- labelled
-- compareGroups
-- gee
-- geepack
-- pROC
-- ROCR
-- plotROC
-- gridExtra

-These are automatically loaded when sourcing `utils.R`.

-## Data

-The analysis expects a data file named `PUMAextract_13Mar2025.csv` in the data directory.

-## Analysis Overview

-The analysis includes:
-- Data processing and variable creation
-- Descriptive statistics
-- Statistical modeling with GEE
-- ROC curve analysis
-- Visualizations of adherence patterns
+The analysis code is organized into the following files:

+### Utility Files

+- `data_utils.R`: Functions for data loading and preprocessing
+- `analysis_utils.R`: Functions for statistical analyses
+- `viz_utils.R`: Functions for creating visualizations

+### Analysis Files

+- `PUMA_main.Rmd`: Main analysis document containing ALL original analyses
+- `PUMA_supplementary.Rmd`: Additional complementary analyses
+- `Puma Analyses FULL.Rmd`: The original R markdown file (kept for reference)

+### Output Directory

+- `figures/`: Directory for saving generated figures

+## How to Use

+1. Make sure all required packages are installed (see package loading sections in R markdown files)
+2. Run the analyses in the following order:
+   - First, run the main analysis: `PUMA_main.Rmd`
+   - Then, run supplementary analyses: `PUMA_supplementary.Rmd`

+## Complete Analysis Components

+The main analysis file includes all original analyses:

+1. **Descriptive Statistics**: Comprehensive baseline comparisons between study arms
+2. **Month 12 Statistics**: Direct statistics from the final study visit
+3. **BLQ Analysis**: Below Limit of Quantification analyses for all biomarkers
+4. **Urine Test Results**: Complete analysis of urine test results across all visits
+5. **Self-reported Adherence**: Analysis of all adherence measures
+6. **Hair Analysis**: Complete analysis of all hair categorizations
+7. **ROC Curve Analysis**: Receiver Operating Characteristic analyses for all biomarkers
+8. **Combined Model**: Analysis combining multiple adherence measures

+## Modifying the Analyses

+The code is organized to make it easy to modify existing analyses while preserving ALL original variables and analyses:

+- Functions in the utility files can be modified to adjust calculations
+- The main file preserves all original analyses but in a more organized structure
+- All variables from the original file are preserved and analyzed

+## Adding New Analyses

+To add a new analysis:

+1. Add new analysis sections to the main or supplementary Rmd files
+2. Use the utility functions to keep code concise and maintainable
+3. Any additional utility functions can be added to the appropriate utility files

+## Dataset

+The analysis uses the following dataset:

+- `PUMAextract_13Mar2025.csv`: Contains participant data including demographic information, adherence measures, and biomarker results

+## Note on Completeness

+Great care has been taken to ensure that NO variables or analyses from the original file are excluded.
+All analyses, including detailed explorations of specific variables and special cases (like individual participant analysis), have been preserved in the reorganized structure.

+## Outputs

+The analyses produce the following outputs:

+- Tables of descriptive statistics
+- Visualizations of adherence patterns over time
+- Statistical test results comparing study arms
+- ROC curve analyses for different adherence measures
+- Model results for factors associated with adherence

+## Contact

+For questions about the analysis code, please contact the study team.